deirdresm/RayTracer/README.md

 *sounds of brain matter splattering*

-I'm so used to thinking of spacial things being (relatively) fixed that the idea of different things being in different spaces and perceptions suddenly, just to make calculation easier, is a real mindbender.
+I'm so used to thinking of spatial things being (relatively) fixed that the idea of different things being in different spaces and perceptions suddenly, just to make calculation easier, is a real mindbender.

 ### Intersections, a set of